SPP 201–01: Recruitment/Employment

 Before an offer is made, the employee’s current ASU unit must be notified.
 Be sure to include the salary you will offer the employee.
 A logical transition should be determined that reasonably accommodates any concerns voiced by the employee’s current ASU unit.

-Classified employees may be hired at a salary between the minimum and midpoint of the market pay grade based upon their qualifications and internal equity.
-Salary offers above market pay grade midpoint require approval of college dean, vice president, or designee.
+Classified employees may be hired at a salary in relation to the posted range based upon their qualifications and internal equity.
+Salary offers above the posted range require approval of college dean, vice president, or designee.

 Employment Eligibility Verification